-It's not news to us that insurance can make you feel woolly-headed.
+It's not news to us that business insurance queries can make you feel woolly-headed.

-To help you on your way to insurance enlightenment, here are a few questions we've recently been asked – and their answers.
+To help you on your way to insurance enlightenment, here are a few head-scratchers we've been asked recently – and their answers.
 If one person's confused by something, there's probably loads more people who just haven't asked yet.

-1. What's retroactive cover?
-Why do I need it?
+1. What's retroactive cover and why do I need it?

 Retroactive cover is a sort of backwards extension to your professional indemnity insurance.
 It allows you to stretch your PI back to a date in the past, before you actually took out the policy.

 This means that work you did before your policy's start date, and after the retroactive date, is covered.